mikinty/drinks/README.md

 ## Wine

+### Sparkling
+- Cascinetta Vietti Moscato d'Asti: Sweet sparkling wine, very tasty and wine novice friendy. ~$15
+- Bollinger Special Cuvee Brut NV: Delicious Champagne, toasty and lots of complexity.
+Wallet friendly. ~80.

 ### White
-- Francois Chidaine Les Bournais: Super tasty chenin blanc from the Loire valley.
 - Ramey Wine Cellars Chardonnay: Flavor explosion, very acidic and tasty, great fruit expression.
 Malolactic fermentation is buttery, but not overwhelming.
 Available in California Costco for $35.
 - Moreau-Naudet Chablis: Very minerally, dried hay, intense.
 This is such a serious wine for its price, and a good introduction to complex Burgundies. $35
+- Francois Chidaine Les Bournais: Super tasty chenin blanc from the Loire valley. ~40
 - Luis A. Rodriguez Vazquez _A Teixa Ribeiro_: Delicious, floral and creamy aromas with fresh fruit.
 Medium body and med+ flavor. $40.
 - Jermann Where Dreams have no end: Such an artistic wine, amazing, sharp smells, and you can barely tell this is Chardonnay. ~$60.
 - Chateau Montelena Chardonnay: Really ripe and rounded Chardonnay, not too buttery. ~$60.